 Traditional housewarming gifts typically have deeper, symbolic meanings which is what makes these types of gifts extra special.
-Often these gifts, and the significance behind them, mean a lot more to the new home owner than just any other normal gift.
+They typically mean a lot more to the new home owner than a conventional gift.

-Here is a list of 12 traditional housewarming gifts and their symbolic meanings:
+Below is a list of 12 traditional housewarming gifts and their symbolic meanings.

 Who doesn’t love the smell of freshly baked bread?

-By giving a loaf of bread, you are wishing that “those in this house may never go hungry”.
+By giving a loaf of bread as a housewarming gift, you are wishing that “those in this house may never go hungry”.

-A broom is symbol for a home to be “forever clean and free of evil spirits and bad luck”.
+A broom is another traditional gift, and is symbolic for a home to be “forever clean and free of evil spirits and bad luck”.

 If you give salt as a gift, you are wishing that “there always be flavor and spice in your life”.

 Rice as a housewarming gift refers to fertility and you typically give this to a young couple.
-You are wishing: “May the love in your home multiply”.
+You are wishing them: “May the love in your home multiply”.